dssg/voter-protection/data/readme.md

 Sheets Included:

-* Methodology
+* Methodology: Details about how the spreadsheet works
-* Data with Headers
+* Data with Headers: Data with Helpful headers
 * Data with No Headers (DEFAULT for Tableau)
-* Actions and Urgency
+* Actions and Urgency: Decision Matrix for recommended action
+* All States Risk Data: Extended, raw data for 41 states
 * NA Summary